 Yamaha DGX-670 features a microphone input to sing along with whatever you’re playing.

 This USB Type B port allows you to connect to a computer to exchange MIDI data.
 You may also leverage this port to connect to your smart device.

 The USB Type-A port lets you plug in your USB flash drive.
-It locates in front of the keyboard and makes it convenient to connect to your memory stick which can quickly expand the storage for your registrations or song recordings.
+It is located in front of the keyboard and makes it convenient to connect to your memory stick, which can quickly expand the storage for your registrations or song recordings.